JonUK/webpack4-es6-knockout/README.md

 3. **Not Done -** State store that manages and controls state changes for complicated a state scenario
 4. **Not Done -** Review if "html-webpack-plugin" should be used to generate the HTML files to serve up the bundles
 5. **Not Done -** Configure Webpack Dev Server for hot module reload (rather than just page reload) when changes made
+6. **Not Done -** Move code to an ASP.Net Core 2.x project and make use of WebpackDevMiddleware

 ## Reference articles